How to Get Rid of Aphids Without Damaging Your Vegetable Garden

 A third reason not to choose pesticides is that aphids have many natural predators.
 These include ladybugs, beetles, earwigs, and certain species of wasp.
 Pesticides do not only kill aphids, they also kill off these helper insects that can help control aphid populations.
 Pesticides can also harm bee populations, which are vital for pollinating plants and ensuring that a wide variety of plant species can thrive and grow.

-7 Natural Ways to Disperse Aphid Infestations
+7 Natural Ways to Combat Aphid Infestations

 1. Rinse Your Leaves